Control your hardware while reducing costs.

 Located 15 minutes north of Sydney’s central business district and located within Sydney’s largest technology corridor.

 Offering large-scale whitespace and technology.
-Adjacent to IC2, this jewel of our centres is due for completion in 2020.
+Adjacent to IC2, IC3 is one of the most cutting-edge data centres’ in the nation.

 Located in Australia’s capital city, Canberra, and supporting the Federal Government’s gateway consolidation program.

-Opening in Dec 2020, IC5 is a new facility being built for the Government within the existing Canberra Data Centre Campus.
+Opened in Dec 2020, IC5 is a new facility built for the Government within the existing Macquarie Canberra Data Centre Campus.

 <! — and –>